Jelmerro/carafe/README.md

   All the valid sub-commands to manage the carafes

   {create,install,start,rename,copy,remove,info,link,shortcut,log,regedit,winecfg,winetricks}
-    create              create a new carafe
+    create              Create a new carafe
-    install             install software to the carafe
+    install             Install software to the carafe
-    start               start an installed program
+    start               Start an installed program
-    rename              rename an existing carafe
+    rename              Rename an existing carafe
-    copy                copy an existing carafe
+    copy                Copy an existing carafe
-    remove              remove a carafe
+    remove              Remove a carafe
-    info                all info about a carafe
+    info                All info about a carafe
-    link                link a program to the carafe shortcut            generate a desktop shortcut
+    link                Link a program to the carafe shortcut            Generate a desktop shortcut
-    log                 show the last command output
+    log                 Show the last command output
-    regedit             run regedit
+    regedit             Run regedit
-    winecfg             run winecfg
+    winecfg             Run winecfg
-    winetricks          run winetricks
+    winetricks          Run winetricks

 carafe was made by Jelmer van Arnhem and is MIT licensed For documentation and other information, see the README.md